oneapi-src/oneDNN/rfcs/20230503-profiling-api/README.md

     time = profiling_data_kind_time,
 };

-/// Profiling mode.
-enum class profiling_mode {
-    /// Undefined profiling mode.
-    undef = dnnl_profiling_mode_undef,
-    /// The profiling data for each kernel will be added up.
-For example,
-    /// if the profiling data kind is time and there are n kernels then the
-    /// result will be timeK0 + timeK1 + timeKn-1.
-    sum = dnnl_profiling_mode_sum,
-};

 /// Returns requested profiling data.
+The profiling data accumulates for each
+/// primitive execution.
+The size of the vector will be equal to the number
+/// of executions since the last `dnnl::reset_profiling` call.
+///
+/// The profiling data can be reset by calling #dnnl::reset_profiling.
+///
 /// @param stream Stream that was used for executing a primitive that
 ///     is being profiled.
 /// @param data_kind Profiling data kind to query.
-/// @param mode Profiling mode.
 ///
-/// @returns A value that corresponds to the requested @p data_kind. uint64_t get_profiling_data(stream &stream, profiling_data_kind data_kind,
+/// @returns A vector with the requested profiling data. inline std::vector<uint64_t> get_profiling_data(
-        profiling_mode mode);
+        stream &stream, profiling_data_kind data_kind);
 ```

 ### Example